vjoel/tupelo/README.md

 * msgpack and json support the least diversity of objects (just "JSON objects"), but msgpack also supports hash keys that are objects rather than just strings.

-For most purposes, msgpack is the right default choice.
+For most purposes, msgpack is a good choice, so it is the default.

 Development